 Figure 2 demonstrates the power of our proposed metric learning method on two synthetic data sets.
-One is exclusive four data set, the other is 2-moon data set which is commonly used in some recent semi-supervised learning work.
+One is the XOR data set and the other is the 2-moon data set which is commonly used in some recent semi-supervised learning work.
 However, the difference is that we do not exploit the underlying manifold structure here.
 Instead, only some limited pairwise similarity constraints are provided.
 The two data sets are shown in the first column of Figure 2.
 Data points with the same mark and color belong to the same cluster.
-Similar pairs are connected by solid lines.
+Point pairs corresponding to the similarity constraints are connected by solid lines.
 The second, third and fourth columns show the data sets after applying RCA, LLMA and our kernel-based method.
 Obviously, RCA, which performs globally linear metric learning, cannot give satisfactory results.
 The performance of LLMA is significantly better, although some points from the two classes are quite close to each other.
 On the other hand, our kernel-based approach can group the data points well according to their class.